Laurence Olivier

 In addition to a third Oscar (a special one, presented in 1979 for "the full body of his work"), Olivier received a gold medallion from the Swedish Academy of Literature, was an officer of the French Legion of Honor, held honorary degrees from Oxford and Edinburgh universities and four Emmy awards for television appearances in "The Moon and Sixpence," "Long Day's Journey Into Night," "Love Among the Ruins" and "Brideshead Revisited."

-He alternated between theater and Hollywood, appearing with wife Vivian Leigh in "Caesar and Cleopatra," and "Antony and Cleopatra," performing the plays on alternating nights during the Festival of Britain and later transferring both to the Ziegfeld Theater in New York, where the couple also appeared in Terence Rattigan's "The Sleeping Prince."
+He alternated between theater and Hollywood, appearing with wife Vivien Leigh in "Caesar and Cleopatra," and "Antony and Cleopatra," performing the plays on alternating nights during the Festival of Britain and later transferring both to the Ziegfeld Theater in New York, where the couple also appeared in Terence Rattigan's "The Sleeping Prince."

 In later years he accepted stewardship of the Chichester Festival Theater, England's first arena-type auditorium, in 1961, and directed three plays for the inaugural program in the summer of 1962 (playing a major role in one) and then returned to the commercial stage for the satirical comedy "Semi-Detached" in London before accepting the managing directorship of the new National Theater of Great Britain in 1963.